davidokeyode/azure-prismacloud-workshop/walkthroughs/1-onboard-azure-sub.md

 ---
 # Module 1: Onboard Azure Subscription to Prisma Cloud

 In the previous module, you created the accounts that you need to complete the workshop.
 If you have not completed that lesson, you can refer to it [here](0-prerequisites.md).
-In this workshop lesson, you will add your Azure subscription to Prisma Cloud.
+In this module, you will add your Azure subscription to Prisma Cloud.
 This is the first step to protecting your cloud environment, services and workloads with Prisma Cloud.
+Onboarding gives Prisma Cloud the permissions needed to ingest resource configuration metadata, activity logs and network flow logs from your Azure subscription.
 Here are the exercises that we will be completing:

 > * Review the permissions needed to complete the onboarding process
 > * Review the permissions that Prisma Cloud will need in your environment
 > * Prepare your Azure subscription for onboarding
 > * Add Azure Subscription in Prisma Cloud

-## Review the permissions needed to complete the onboarding process
+## Exercise 1 - Review the permissions needed to complete the onboarding process
 >* To successfully onboard and monitor the resources within your Azure subscription, you need to have the right level of permission in the subscription and at the tenant level.
 >* This is referring to the permissions that the onboarding user needs to have (NOT the permissions that Prisma Cloud needs to your environment)

 * **`Owner`** role assignment on the subscription
 * **`Application Administrator OR Global Administrator`** at the tenant level

-## Review the permissions that Prisma Cloud will need in your environment
+## Exercise 2 - Review the permissions that Prisma Cloud will need in your environment
 >* The permissions needed by Prisma Cloud depends on the mode that you want to configure.
 You can either select the option to **`Monitor Only`** which grants Prisma Cloud the permissions to ingest the needed information but not to remediate issues.
 The other option is **`Monitor and Protect`** which requires permissions to not only ingest the needed information but also to automatically remediate them.

 1. **Monitor only**